Jdog7217/roboblocker/README.md

-Bot that just does verification for u
+Bot that just does verification for you

 To run the bot, download all files from the master branch and install all libraries including discord.py v2.